 Multiple victims reported in San Diego shooting

-Police in San Diego are at the scene of a shooting at an apartment complex where they are tending to multiple victims.
-The suspect has been shot, according to S... -- White House chief of staff Reince Priebus defended President Trump's invitation to Philippines President Rodrigo Duterte, saying the meeting is important in th...
-"It's the best thing we ever got."
+The suspect has been shot, according to San Diego Police.
+Police ... -- White House chief of staff Reince Priebus defended President Trump's invitation to Philippines President Rodrigo Duterte, saying the meeting is important in th...
+Nebraska farmers have a handy new resource to help them diagnose potential problems in their soybean and corn fields.

 Add your comments below